lowfront/next-auth-firestore-adapter-example/README.md

-# Firebase adepter auth process suggestion in Next Auth
+# Firebase adepter auth process example in Next Auth
 Example of a firebase adapter that works with firebase authentication.
 A firebase is a database that has rules functionality for use by both servers and clients.
 If use firebase on a client, if rule is not set, all data accessible to the client is accessible to anyone who can read the code.
 When storing user, account, and session data in the next-adapter in the firebase, if rule is not set, all data will be public.
 So if you're using firebase, for security, you have to create a limited rule for the data stored in next-auth, create a firebase user with access to that data, sign in firebase, and then read and write the data.
 This repository is an example and a suggestion.
 I was made a firestore target because I would use firestore, but could use it as a firebase in the same way.

 1. Go to [firebase console](https://console.firebase.google.com/project) and select your project.